RoboticExplorationLab/tinympc-crazyflie-firmware/README.md

 * Full-state quaternion-based TinyMPC supporting quadratic objective, linear system, linear and second-order cone constraints on state and control input in `example/controller_mpc*`.
 * Some other related stuff.

-Nothing like these have existed before in the Crazyflie 2.1 that we are aware of.
 Feel free to reach out to the developers if you have any questions.

 ### Crazyflie 1.0 support